hastexo/tutor-contrib-backup/README.md

     tutor k8s restore --exclude=caddy

-If you want to restore your environment periodically, set the `BACKUP_K8S_CRONJOB_RESTORE_SCHEDULE` configuration parameter.
+If you want to restore your environment periodically, set the `BACKUP_K8S_CRONJOB_RESTORE_ENABLE` configuration parameter to `true` and provide the desired schedule by setting the `BACKUP_K8S_CRONJOB_RESTORE_SCHEDULE` (by default it is set to once a day at 30 mins past midnight).
 This will always download the latest version of the backup from the S3 bucket.
-Note that you need to restart your Kubernetes deployment with `tutor k8s quickstart` for this change to take effect.
+Note that you need to restart your Kubernetes deployment with `tutor k8s quickstart` for these changes to take effect.

 You can also tweak the [history limits](https://kubernetes.io/docs/tasks/job/automated-tasks-with-cron-jobs/#jobs-history-limits)